carj/pyPreservica/docs/index.rst

 -  Change Security tags on Folders and Assets
 -  Create new Folder entities
 -  Fetch Folders and Assets belonging to parent Folders
--  Move Assets and Folders
+-  Move Assets and Folders within the repository
 -  Retrieve Representations, Generations & Bitstreams from Assets
 -  Download digital files and thumbnails
+-  Fetch lists of changed entities over the last n days.

 Background
 -----------